+Buddy was a DFS consultant for the World Cocoa Foundation.
 Buddy has also worked at the African Center for Economic Transformation advising high level government officials on how to improve the efficiency of their economies; worked in financial services consulting in New York focused on big data analytics; worked in renewable energy and energy efficiency advisory in Beijing; and is also the founder of a commercial poultry farm in Uganda.

 Buddy has an MBA from the Wharton School (UPenn), a master’s from the Johns Hopkins – Nanjing Center, and a BA in East Asian studies from Haverford College, USA.
 She speaks six languages including Chinese, French, Spanish, and Portuguese.